Your LinkedIn Headline Is Your Billboard

-When someone sees you on LinkedIn — in search results, in a comment thread, in a connection suggestion, or in a recruiter's inbox — they see three things: your photo, your name, and your headline.
+When someone sees you on LinkedIn, whether in search results, a comment thread, a connection suggestion, or a recruiter's inbox, they see three things: your photo, your name, and your headline.

 Your headline appears in more places than any other part of your profile.
 It shows up when you: